saracheak/on-tour/Report.md

 When comparing whether we can go to an adjacent vertex B from vertex A, we are currently only moving if B>A. To acccount for adjacent equal values, we would change to if B>=A, so only move if the adjacent vertex is greater than or equal to current vertex.

 For wildcards, a solution we talked about was to assume wildcard is e.g. -1 and update traversal condition to factor this in.
 For example, we can move from B to A if B>A OR B == -1.
 This would open up more paths.
 However, this may cause some issues if we have a situation such as e.g. 3 -> * -> 5 and 3 -> * -> 2.
 If we assume wildcard is -1, after we move to the wildcard space, we would be able to move to both 5 and 2, but we would actually only want to be able to go to 5.
 A solution to this is to assume that the wildcard is the same value as the vertex you have just come from, i.e. in this case, assume * to be 3.
 We make use of the same conditional change as in the adjacent equal values (B>=A) and this would allow us to account for wildcards.
+Another solution is to compare the adjacent vertices directly, so if we encounter a wildcard, we would look at all the paths connected to the wildcard and compare the next vertex (i.e. 5) with the previous one (i.e. 3).
+If it is valid (5>=3), continue, else we stop the path at the wildcard.

 The number of possible paths most likely increases with these changes and we may run into a scenario where we encounter cycles, particularly if, in a worst case such as a graph where all the vertices have the same value.
 In this case, it would be wise to include a alreadyVisited boolean field in the Vertex class, which is initialised to false and we can make it true everytime we visit this vertex in the path.
 We would add another condiition in the if statement: move to B if B>=A AND B==!alreadyVisited.
 This bool value would have to be reset before every path.
-    when encounter wildcard comapre 2 to 3.